m0xpd/SubHarmonics/Hardware/Graphics/Input Stage Switching Behaviour.md

 via the input stage formed of Q4 & Q5, Q6 and IC6C.

-These active stages amplify the input and form it into a pulse signal, which is saturated at levels of the +/- 12V power rails (at the collector of Q6) and subsequently half-wave rectified, inverted and attenuated (by D6 and IC6C) to pulses of approximately 5V.
+These active elements amplify the input and form it into a pulse signal, which is saturated at levels of the +/- 12V power rails (at the collector of Q6) and subsequently half-wave rectified, inverted and attenuated (by D6 and IC6C) to pulses of approximately 5V.